urre/system-backup-list/readme.md

-# Backup a list of system installations to Dropbox
+# Backup a list of things on your computer to Dropbox

-Just a simple way to backup a list of apps and packages you have installed via [Npm](https://www.npmjs.com/) and [Homebrew](http://brew.sh/).
+Just a simple way to backup a list of apps, fonts and packages you have installed on your Mac.

 ## Manually